rwinslow/resolve/README.md

 ## Making a Character

-* Choose your Profession
-* Choose your Background
+* Choose your Background, Profession, Drive, and Problem
 * Choose 1 Skill
-* Choose 1 piece of Gear
+* Choose enough Gear to fill 2 slots
 * Set your Wealth to 1
-* Choose 2 important relationships in your life:
+* Choose 2 important relationships in your life, one at rank 2, the other at rank 1.
-  * One starts at Bond 2
-  * One starts at Bond 1
-* Write down your motivation
+* Choose a name

 ### Character Sheet